alileza/polizei/README.md

    polizei [global options] command [command options] [arguments...]

 COMMANDS:
-   get, g     Get helm charts from github orgs verify, v  Verify charts help, h    Shows a list of commands or help for one command
+   chart, c  List repository names that contain a 'chart' directory in their root get, g    Get helm charts from github orgs help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --help, -h  show help
 ```